MrShwhale/source-bf/README.md

 A Brainfuck interpreter written in the Source Engine console

 ## How to install
-Simply place the brainf.cfg file into your cfg folder for your source game of choice.
+Simply place the brainf folder into your cfg folder for your source game of choice.

-Then, open the in-game console and run the "exec brainf" command
+Then, open the in-game console and run the "exec brainf/brainf" command

 Now, you should be able to type the commands into the console window, and they will execute

+You can run the sample program with "exec brainf/dee"

 ## Creating programs
 To create a program, make a copy of the program_template.cfg file.